kiruthigaps/LendingClubCaseStudy/README.md

 ## General Information
-   <p> This case study has detailed analysis of leading club.
-We graphically represent different possibilities of data and explained it in PPT which can be used for taking decision on approving or denying the loan</p>
+   <p> This case study has detailed analysis of lending club.
+We graphically represent different possibilities of data and explained it in PPT which can be used for taking decision on approving or denying the loan.</p>

-## Buissness problem
+## Business problem
-    Based on dataset identify a pattern for make decision on approving and denying loan
+    <p>Based on dataset identify a pattern for making decision on approving and denying loan.</p>

 ## Dataset
-    The dataset we used contains information about past loan applicants and whether they 'defaulted' or not
+   <p> The dataset we used contains information about past loan applicants and whether they 'defaulted' or not </p>

 ## Conclusions
-- We build relationship between different combinations of data and identified defulters pattern based on person's loan amount, annual income, purpose, title, grade, etc
+   <p> We analyze the dataset and derive relationship between various columns.
+Plot graphs for various combinations of data and try to infer correlation between them.
+Finally we decide on which factors needs to be considered strongly before issuing a loan</p>

 ## Technologies Used
 - Anaconda Navigator (v2.4.0)
 - Jupyter Notebook (v6.5.2)